negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 **Our score: 39 out of 100.**

-That metric doesn't really tell anything substantially specific, it's meant to guide our agents when they choose which way to turn when reviewing the reconnaisance data from the first crawls and how to aim their attention - but it tells something about what we neglected.
+That metric doesn't really tell anything substantially specific, it's meant to guide our agents when they choose which way to turn when reviewing the reconnaisance data from the first crawls and how to aim their attention (each specialist gets their own metric and 38/100 is an aggregate) - but it tells something about what we neglected.
 We built a tool to find invisible websites, and our own site was practically invisible.
 Here's what broke, why it matters, and the exact remedy proposals from the report.

 ---